 Support to Typhoon Committee.
 (10)

-Implement budgetary process approved at the 37th Session of the Typhoon Committee to improve the effectiveness and efficiency of the Committee.
+Implement budgetary and administrative processes approved at Typhoon Committee Sessions to improve the effectiveness and efficiency of the Committee.

 In collaboration/coordination with the AWG and all Members, prepare an annual work plan aimed at providing detailed, specific actions/measures to meet the objectives of the RCPIP Strategic Plan.